-In our small program over the past four years, four of our graduating majors have achieved summa cum laude honors, while another three have completed their degrees magna cum laude.
+In our small program over the past ten years, many of our graduating majors have achieved summa cum laude, magna cum laude, and cum laude honors (see the Honor List below).
 While some of the department's majors continue on to seek advance degrees (MAs, PhDs) in Classics, archaeology and art history, other recent graduates have gone on to successful careers in law, business, and politics.

 Students are drawn to the program for several reasons:

 A commitment to teaching excellence.

 The faculty of the Classical Civilizations program remains committed to accommodating the educational needs of its undergraduates both in and outside of the classroom environment.
 Graduating students have ranked this dedication and passion for teaching as among their most important reasons for joining the program.

 Small classes and high attention to individual students.

 The low faculty-student ratio has created a program with a sense of community in our classrooms, in which the instructors come to know the students and their interests with more than a passing familiarity, and vice versa.
 This environment allows us not only to tailor an undergraduate's studies to suit his or her needs and interests, but also permits us to monitor her or his progress closely and provide appropriate academic support.